openenergymonitor/learn/view/electricity-monitoring/ac-power-theory/advanced-maths.md

 ***

 This page covers the mathematics behind calculating real power, apparent power, power factor, RMS voltage and RMS current from instantaneous Voltage and Current measurements of single phase AC electricity.
-Discreet time equations are detailed since the calculations are carried out in the Arduino in the digital domain.
+Discrete time equations are detailed since the calculations are carried out in the Arduino in the digital domain.

-For a much nicer Arduino code snippet version of this page, see: [AC Power theory - Arduino maths](arduino-maths)
+For a much nicer Arduino code snippet version of this page, see: [AC Power theory - Arduino maths](arduino-maths).

-### Real power
+#### Real Power

 Real power (also known as active power) is defined as the power used by a device to produce useful work.